takase/takase.github.io/index.md

 ## Awards
+* Information Processing Society of Japan, Special Interest Group of Natural Language Processing (IPSJ-SIGNL) [Excellent Research Award](https://nl-ipsj.or.jp/award/) (2019).
+* The 25th Annual Meeting of the Association for Natural Language Processing Poster Award (2019)
 * JSAI Best Paper Award (2018).
 * The 24th Annual Meeting of the Association for Natural Language Processing Paper Award (2018).
 * Dean's Award for Excellence in Graduate School of Information Sciences at Tohoku University (2017).